Accessibility Policy - The Customer Service Standard

 Where Barrier Free Access is Temporarily Unavailable

 Where any aspect of our operations that is intended to facilitate access is temporarily unavailable for use (for example, where an automatic door opener or elevator is out of service), a notice must be displayed indicating the reason for the unavailability, the estimated timeframe for when access will be restored, and details of any alternate means of access.
 Where possible, this information shall also be posted to our Company website.
-Any employee aware of this unavailability should immediately contact their Manager and their Manager will forward to the Accessibility Manager, Samantha Rayburn via email at: samanthar@priceindustries.com
+Any employee aware of this unavailability should immediately contact their Manager and their Manager will forward to the Human Resources Department via email at: hr@priceindustries.com

 A sample notice for inside Company premises is "This elevator is temporarily out of service.
 Please see reception for more information".
 Reception should be advised that the notice is being posted and prepared to answer questions re alternate access.